Grand Detour, Illinois

 Since the Rock River was never developed for navigation and the railroads bypassed the community, Grand Detour retains much of its nineteenth century atmosphere.

 Erected 1987 by Illinois Department of Transportation and The Illinois State Historical Society.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Upper Ferry Landing (within shouting distance of this marker); Erected to the memory of Leonard Andrus founder of the village of Grand Detour Illinois 1835 (within shouting distance of this marker); The Grand Detour Plow Factory (within shouting distance of this marker); La Sallier's Cabin (approx. 0.9 miles away); Lincoln in the Black Hawk War (approx. 5 miles away); Abraham Lincoln (approx. 5.1 miles away); Lincoln Supports Fremont for President (approx. 5.1 miles away); Berlin Wall Replica (approx. 5.1 miles away).
-Touch for a list and map of all markers in Grand Detour.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Upper Ferry Landing (within shouting distance of this marker); Erected to the memory of Leonard Andrus founder of the village of Grand Detour Illinois 1835 (within shouting distance of this marker); The Grand Detour Plow Factory (within shouting distance of this marker); John Deere Home and Shop (approx. 0.2 miles

 Credits.
 This page was last revised on March 22, 2019.
-This page originally submitted on March 22, 2019.
-This page has been viewed 51 times since then.
+It was originally submitted on March 22, 2019.
+This page has been viewed 426 times since then and 130 times this year.
 Photo 1. submitted on March 22, 2019. • Bill Pfingsten was the editor who published this page.